 Family Support Groups for the Cape Cod, Martha’s Vineyard, Plymouth & Boston, MA Areas

-Our weekly family support groups will start on Thursday, November 18th, 6:00-7:30 PM.
-We will be hosting the groups live at our Mashpee location and on zoom.
+Our weekly family support groups meet at our Mashpee location from 6:00-7:30 PM.
+We will host the groups live and on zoom.

 Zoom ID: 915 7878 4818

 We also have a new Family Support line for anyone who needs help with their loved one in recovery.
 That number is 774-392-6668

 Substance Use Disorder can have devastating effects on family members.
 We understand how families of people in recovery may experience adversities that lead to family stress, shame, anger, fear, and anxiety.
 The process of recovery is reinforced through relationships and social networks.
 This often includes family members who become fundamental supporters of their loved one’s recovery.

 To reinforce the model of resiliency in recovery, we offer family support groups, family counseling, and 12- step resources through our Foundations Group Recovery Centers Outpatient Services location in Mashpee, MA for people in Boston, Cape Cod, Martha’s Vineyard, Plymouth, and surrounding areas.
 Our family support groups focus on health and wellness of everyone who has been impacted by an individual’s substance use disorder.